dude is only commissioner because he is a lawyer with much experience fucking over labor, and he's very good at it

 So they could have just kept going with the previous framework until a new agreement was in place?
 I’m not quite sure why they had to LOCK OUT exactly.

-― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Thursday, 2 December 2021 05:26 (six months ago) link
+― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Thursday, 2 December 2021 05:26 (one year ago) link

 I wonder if the age of social media will push more people take the side of players than in the past.